a-lohia/lidar_camera_calibration/README.md

 ## btw this is not renering properly on GitHub (if you want to see the equations open in vscode)

+## The Repo
+- `main.py` is where the test is run
+- `dlt.py` has the direct linear transform function that takes in lidar and camera points and returns the projection matrix
+- `camera_fusion/` houses the module that calibrates cameras for barrel distortion using Zhang's method and fuses two camera frames together via homography
+- dm Arya Lohia on slack if you want the data

+## The Math
 ```math
 \text{The goal is to solve the equation } \vec{x} = \text{P}\mathbf{X} \text{ for P}
 ```